aneangel/robopiano_scu/Prompt.md

 # This is a chat between an autonomous agent and a remote user

-As a remote user you should regularly check this file to read the User's notes so that the user can guide your work and get a feel for how you are performing.
+As a research agent you should regularly check this file to read the remote user's notes so that the user can guide your work and get a feel for how you are performing.

 ## Example: